petkivim/x-road-simple-stats-collector/README.md

 | config.randomResultsFile | Use a random UUID as a results file's name (`true` or `false`).
 If `true`, `config.resultsFile ` is ignored.
 If `false`, `config.resultsFile` is used. |
 | config.resultsToConsole | Print results to console (`true` or `false`). |

+Parameters `config.anchorPath` and `config.url` can be set using environment variables `ANCHOR_PATH` and `URL` too.
+Environment variables have preference over configuration file.

 **N.B.!** Configure only 1) `config.anchorPath` OR 2) `config.url`, but NOT both
 at the same time.
 In case both are configured `config.anchorPath` is used.